CongJie-Pan/Dream_of_RedChamber_QA_System/beforeDevWork/light-rag-agent/PLANNING.md

 1. **Reasoning Agent Module**
    - Responsible for query analysis, decomposition, and retrieval strategy formulation
-   - Implements reasoning functionality based on DeepSeek R1 model
+   - Implements Chain of Thought (COT) reasoning to split questions into sub-questions
+   - Executes sequential content retrieval for each sub-question
+   - Combines retrieved content through reasoning to generate comprehensive answers
    - Includes reasoning process recording and visualization capabilities

 2. **RAG System Module**
    - Handles document retrieval and answer generation
    - Includes LightRAG and BasicRAG implementations
-   - Provides APIs for the reasoning agent to call
+   - Provides APIs for the reasoning agent to call for each sub-question
+   - Adapts retrieval parameters based on sub-question characteristics

 3. **Reasoning Agent Controller**
    - Coordinates interaction between the reasoning agent and RAG system
+   - Manages the sequential flow of sub-question processing
    - Implements processing and feedback mechanisms for reasoning results
    - Manages the execution and monitoring of the overall process

+4. **Chain of Thought Processing**
+   - Applies structured reasoning methodology to break down complex questions
+   - Determines the optimal sequence for processing sub-questions
+   - Handles dependencies between sub-questions and retrievals
+   - Integrates multiple content retrievals into a coherent answer

-4. **User Interface**
+5. **User Interface**
    - Provides intuitive interface for displaying the reasoning process
    - Supports adjustment of reasoning parameters and retrieval strategies
-   - Displays sub-problem decomposition and retrieval results
+   - Displays sub-question decomposition and retrieval results
+   - Visualizes the step-by-step reasoning chain

 ## 3. Technology Stack